nstarke/bootfuzz/README.md

 ## Precompiled
 You can also use the provided `bootfuzz.img` in this repository as a precompiled mbr for fuzzing.

-## Crashing Test Case
+## Crashing Test Cases
-I have seen repeatable crashes in QEMU and VirtualBox already, but I do not have the time or interest in triaging them.
+I have seen repeatable crashes in QEMU, VirtualBox, and VMWare Workstation Player already, but I do not have the time or interest in triaging them.
 I'm more interested in getting it running on physical hardware.

-Here is a crashing test case discovered by this fuzzer.
-Will crash QEMU and VirtualBox:
+Crashing testcase 1: QEMU and VirtualBox

 * `QEMU emulator version 8.0.4 (Debian 1:8.0.4+dfsg-1ubuntu3.23.10.3)`
 * `VirtualBox Version 7.0.14 r161095`